StaticMania/keep-vue/content/docs/components/date-picker.md

 ## Reference

-To learn more about the DatePicker, please see the documentation of [Redix Vue Calender](https://www.radix-vue.com/components/calendar) and [Redix Vue Range Calendar](https://www.radix-vue.com/components/range-calendar).
+To learn more about the DatePicker, please see the documentation of [Radix Vue Calender](https://www.radix-vue.com/components/calendar) and [Radix Vue Range Calendar](https://www.radix-vue.com/components/range-calendar).